 Previous and current research

-Our research focuses on transposons, a class of mobile genetic elements that can autonomously move from one location to another in the genome.
-They drive genetic diversity, adaptation and evolution and constitute a large fraction of most genomes.
-However, the physiological roles of transposons are just starting to be unravelled.
-They largely contribute to antibiotic resistance transfer in bacteria, creating a pressing public health concern.
-Recent discoveries also show that they have key functions in gene regulation, development, immunity, and neurogenesis in animals.
-Finally, these ‘jumping’ DNA elements offer innovative tools for genetics and human gene therapy.
+Our research focuses on transposons, mobile genetic elements that can autonomously move from one location to another in the genome.
+Transposons constitute a large fraction of most genomes, but their mechanisms and physiological roles are just starting to be unravelled.
+They drive genetic diversity, adaptation and evolution, and recent discoveries show that they have key functions in gene regulation, development, immunity, and neurogenesis.
+In bacteria, transposons largely contribute to antibiotic resistance spreading, creating a pressing public health concern.
+Moreover, these ‘jumping’ DNA elements offer innovative tools for genetics research and human gene therapy.

-To better understand transposition and facilitate applications, we investigate the molecular mechanisms of their movement and regulation using a diverse methodological toolbox inclusding structural and molecular biology, biochemistry, biophysics, bioinformatics, microbiology, and cell biology approaches.
-We strive to understand the structure of functional transposition complexes, the chemistry they use to cut and paste DNA, their target-site selection, their abundance in genomes (Smyshlyaev et al. 2013; Bock et al. 2014), and their regulation in the cell.
-Major focus is on eukaryotic transposons that provide genetic tools, antibiotic resistance-carrying elements, and transposon regulation by small RNAs.
+To better understand transposons and facilitate their applications, we study the molecular mechanisms of their movement and regulation using a diverse methodological toolbox including structural biology, biochemistry, biophysics, bioinformatics, microbiology, and cell biology approaches.
+We want to learn the structure of functional transposition complexes, the chemistry they use to cut and paste DNA, the principles of their target choice, their distribution in genomes, and their interplay with the host cell.
+Major focus is on transposons that provide genetic tools, on antibiotic resistance-carrying elements, and on transposon-host interactions.